jankoeh/LD50/README.md

 Simplifciations
 ---------------
 at this stage LD50 uses a lot of simplifications.
 * The model is only 2D
-    * The Bethe-Bloch euqation is integrated via Euler method, and with way too large steps
+* The Bethe-Bloch euqation is integrated via Euler method
 * Neutron angular scattring are dummy values
 * The magnitude of the radiation damage is given by the radius of the circles.
 This can give the impression that a large area of the Body is affected.

 License